 We act as our region’s hub for hunger relief.
 We partner with more than 600 local charities and food pantries to distribute emergency food supplies across our 10-county region.

-Feeding Tampa Bay has developed a response plan to ensure that critical services can get to those who need them in an emergency.
-With support of the Feeding Tampa Bay Food Bank Network and our partners, we can provide donated food and other essential grocery items during a disaster.
+Natural disasters, industry shutdowns, government closures – Feeding Tampa Bay holds first-responder status in times of disaster.
+Our food bank has developed a response plan to ensure that critical services can get to those who need them in an emergency.
+With support of the national Feeding America food bank network and our local partners, we can provide donated food and other essential grocery items quickly during a disaster.
+Be disaster ready.

 The Emergency Food Assistance Program, or TEFAP, is a federal program that supplies us with foods from the USDA to distribute to low-income families across a 7-county area.
 These supplemental foods range in variety from fresh apples to frozen catfish and are distributed to select agencies that must adhere to strict compliance regulations.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
 Full statement.